 You are probably thinking, “What!
-But I am terrible at it … and I am really terrified of it ….
-But I am not ready … hen, I don’t think there is enough time … I can’t wake it … I Can make myself a spectacle … I can lose my job … “
+But I am terrible at it … and I am really terrified of it… But I am not ready … then, I don’t think there is enough time … I can’t wake it … I Can make myself a spectacle … I can lose my job … “

 Do you see what’s going on here?

 There are a few million – no, millions – of excuses to set our minds.
 And if we continue to listen to it we will never start!
 Act now and sign up for the next opportunity to speak in public.
 This does not have to be a matter of detail; A team meeting at work, a casual presentation to junior colleagues or even a 10-minute lecture in your apartment union will do just fine.
 Just jump!

 Once you have made a commitment and listened to your speech soon, you will be surprised to find that your public speaking techniques have dramatically increased enthusiasm.

 Now that you’ve made your commitment, the next step is to focus on the first 3 minutes of your talk.
 Yes, this is your only immediate concern.

 You see, you either engage or lose the audience within the first 3 minutes.
 It is the “moment of truth” that determines how successful your first step in strategies for talking to people will be.
 So look for a way to “hook” the audience right after you step on stage.